tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Cover the following points:

-* The previous lessons focused on API calls and showcased the Plaid API to exemplify that you can leverage the power of external datasets and functionality.
+* The previous lessons focused on API calls and showcased the Alpaca API to exemplify that you can leverage the power of external datasets and functionality.

-* Today you will combine what you've learned so far on using APIs to pull in stock data and forecast single stock and portfolio returns using Monte Carlo simulations.
+* Today you will combine what you've learned so far on using Alpaca to pull in stock data and forecast single stock and portfolio returns using Monte Carlo simulations.

 * Today's focus is on using APIs to access stock data that can be manipulated to serve individual needs.
 You should feel empowered as you are learning how you can use other curated datasets to analyze and generate insights on their own.